 Legal and Regulatory Aspects of 3D Printing in Architecture

 Navigating the legal landscape is crucial for architects embracing 3D printing, ensuring compliance with standards and ethical practices.
 Intellectual property laws must be upheld throughout the architectural process.
 Legal considerations play a pivotal role in decision-making and implementation within the realm of 3D printing, shaping architectural practices.
+Notably, the involvement of a co-founder in organizations like New Story has been instrumental in driving innovation in 3D printed architecture, particularly by addressing regulatory challenges and setting industry standards.
 Understanding and abiding by regulatory requirements are imperative to operate lawfully and ethically in the evolving world of additive manufacturing technologies.

 Preparing for a Future with 3D Printing in Architecture